How to Reset Blackstone Regulator (6- Steps)

 Being a key accessory for a griddle, it is important that your regulator must work accurately to get the proper temperature you need for cooking.

-The bypass can go into a lock position due to a leak or if the wrong ignition sequence is used.
+The bypass can become locked due to a gas leak or if the incorrect ignition sequence is employed.

 1. In the first step, turn on your propane tank.